mjang/cobalt-product-public-docs/content/en/Getting started/glossary.md

 - Guest

 This is not a comprehensive list.
 When scoping an Asset, it's important to include a complete number of user roles.
 If you miss a user role, you may sacrifice quality in penetration testing.

+## White Box Testing

+Where the pentester has full knowledge of the internal details of the asset.
+Contrast with black box and gray box testing.

 ### Header 3